eclipse-ditto/ditto/documentation/src/main/resources/_posts/2023-08-23-ditto-benchmark.md

 ### Device live messages(commands)

-This scenario executes HTTP POST requests to ditto's [live channel]([Protocol twin/live channel • Eclipse Ditto™ • a digital twin framework](https://eclipse.dev/ditto/protocol-twinlive.html#live)).
+This scenario executes HTTP POST requests to ditto's [live channel](protocol-twinlive.html#live).
 An HTTP Push connection is subscribed for them and in turn pushes to a MMock instance that acts as a 'dummy' device receiver of live messages/commands and simply responds with pre-configured ditto response.

 The HTTP POST request looks like the following: